Posted by Robert Vamosi on May 1, 2017

 Geer says the next major moment was around 2006 when “adventurers and braggarts on the internet” became paid professionals, albeit criminals.
 This was a time when skills associated with breaking into remote computers commanded prices on the black market.
 If you needed someone to write a virus, you could obtain that virus for a price.

 This continues today, with nation-states contributing to the rise of new exploits.
-Today there is a market for zero day vulnerabilities, vulnerabilities that the vendor does not know about and therefore doesn’t have patch to resolve.
-These are valued between $4 and $10 million dollars annually.
+Today there is a market for zero-day vulnerabilities, vulnerabilities that the vendor does not know about and therefore doesn’t have a patch to resolve.
+These are valued between $4 million and $10 million annually.

-With such a rapid rise in new machine learning there is the potential for both good and evil.
-Geer has previously argued that all security technologies are dual use, used both as defense as well as offense.
-Mike Wallace, the manager of the DARPA Cyber Grand Challenge agreed, “I cannot change the reality that all security tools are dual use.”
+With such a rapid rise in new machine learning, there is the potential for both good and evil.
+Geer has previously argued that all security technologies are dual use, used both as defense and as offense.
+Mike Wallace, the manager of the DARPA Cyber Grand Challenge, agreed: “I cannot change the reality that all security tools are dual use.”

 If machines can rapidly generate new lines of code, then all should be good, right?
 Geer notes that colleagues have informed him that machine-written code is not without vulnerabilities.
 Even intelligent machines write vulns.

-If vulnerabilities are dense, Schenier argues, then fixing vulnerabilities is a waste of time because there will always be many, many more.
+If vulnerabilities are dense, Schneier argues, then fixing vulnerabilities is a waste of time because there will always be many, many more.
 You won’t have made a dent.
 But if vulnerabilities are sparse, then fixing each one moves us closer to achieving information security.
-To test this, Geer has previously proposed in a keynote speech at Black Hat USA 2014 that the US Treasury buy zero day vulnerabilities as a means of artificially forcing the reduction of vulnerabilities and therefore improving security.
+To test this, Geer has previously proposed in a keynote speech at Black Hat USA 2014 that the U.S. Treasury buy zero-day vulnerabilities as a means of artificially forcing the reduction of vulnerabilities and therefore improving security.

-Geer cites Daniel Bilar, who showed in his analysis of the Conficker malware that, “attackers and defenders each present moving targets to the other.”
-This is like nature’s predator or prey dynamic.
-As we evolve better security, the attacker must up their game.
+Geer cites Daniel Bilar, who showed in his analysis of the Conficker malware that “attackers and defenders each present moving targets to the other.”
+This is like nature’s predator-or-prey dynamic.
+As we evolve better security, the attackers must up their game.